lexavi77/Simulator_SPR_AIM_WIM/README.md

 This simulator serves as a support tool for scientific research in the context of biomolecular detection, especially in hybrid systems combining **Loop-Mediated Isothermal Amplification (LAMP)** with SPR.

-> 🔧 **Note:** This project is still under development.
-The Wave Interference Method (WIM) has not yet been fully implemented, and dispersion effects have not been incorporated into WIM calculations.
-In addition, the user interface and documentation are currently in Portuguese and are planned to be translated into English in future versions.
+> 🔧 **Note:** Although the wavelength interrogation mode **(WIM)** — which involves sweeping the wavelength while keeping the incidence angle fixed — has already been simulated separately, it has not yet been integrated into the main simulator.
+Additionally, dispersion effects have not yet been incorporated into these calculations.

 ## 🎓 Academic and Scientific Applications